 USC Independent Health Professions at the Ostrow School of Dentistry

 The Division of Biokinesiology and Physical Therapy was established in 1944.
 For those wishing to enter the profession of physical therapy, the division offers the Doctor of Physical Therapy degree.
-For persons who are already practicing physical therapists, the division offers a Master of Science program.
-In addition, the division offers the nation’s oldest Ph.D. degree program in Physical Therapy, now a Ph.D. in Biokinesiology.
+For persons who are practicing physical therapists, the division offers a Master of Science program.
+In addition, the division offers the nation’s longest-standing Ph.D. degree program in Physical Therapy, now a Ph.D. in Biokinesiology.
 Experienced clinicians with a master’s degree in physical therapy may be eligible to apply for the Doctor of Physical Therapy in an Advanced Standing program.
-Clinicians seeking specialization in a specific area of practice may enter the Certificate Clinical Residence Program.
+Clinicians seeking specialization in a specific area of practice may enter the Clinical Residency Program.
 The division is headquartered on the Health Sciences campus; all degree programs are offered through the Graduate School.